John Part

-John Part (born 29 June 1966) is a Canadian former professional darts player and current commentator.
-Nicknamed Darth Maple, he is a three-times World Champion, having won the 1994 BDO World Darts Championship on his world championship debut, and the PDC World Championship in 2003 and 2008.
-Part is statistically North America's greatest darts player to date.
-He has the distinction of being the first non-UK player to win the World Championship, and the only non-European to date to win the PDC World Darts Championship.
+John Part (born 29 June 1966) is a Canadian former professional darts player and current commentator, who competes in World Seniors events.
+Nicknamed "Darth Maple", he is a three-time World Champion, having won the 1994 BDO World Darts Championship on his world championship debut, and the PDC World Championship in 2003 and 2008.
+Widely regarded as one of the greatest players in the history of the sport, Part is statistically North America's greatest darts player to date.
+He has the distinction of being the first non-British player to win the World Championship, and the only non-European to date to win the PDC World Darts Championship.

 Part's first Championship was the second time a non-seeded player won the BDO World Darts Championship, and one of the few times where a player only lost one set in the entire tournament.
-His nine-year gap between his first and second World Championships is tied with Ted Hankey for the longest gap between World Championships, and his third triumph in 2008 saw him become the first player in history to win a world title in three venues, and the first to win at the Alexandra Palace.
+His nine-year gap between his first and second World Championships is tied with Ted Hankey for the longest gap between World Championships, and his third victory in 2008 saw him become the first player in history to win a world title in three venues, and the first to win at the Alexandra Palace.
 His 2008 win saw him join Phil Taylor, Eric Bristow, Raymond van Barneveld and John Lowe as the only players with three or more World Championships, and become only the second player (after Taylor) to win multiple PDC titles.

 In 2017, he was inducted into the PDC Hall of Fame.